Forest and landscape fires

 - if possible, start extinguishing the fire or stopping the spread of the fire.

-When the rescue team has arrived at the scene, the person who discovered the fire informs the rescue work manager:
+When the rescue team has arrived at the scene, the person who discovered the fire informs the rescue work coordinator:

 - of the origin and extent of the fire;